 Dias Pereira Dos Santos, A, Tang, LM, Loke, L & Martinez-Maldonado, R 2018, 'You are off the beat!
-Is accelerometer data enough for measuring dance rhythm?', ACM International Conference Proceeding Series, International Conference on Movement and Computing, ACM, Genoa, Italy.View/Download from: UTS OPUS or Publisher's site
+Is accelerometer data enough for measuring dance rhythm?', ACM International Conference Proceeding Series, International Conference on Movement and Computing, ACM, Genoa, Italy.View/Download from: Publisher's site

 © 2018 Copyright held by the owner/author(s).
 Publication rights licensed to Association for Computing Machinery.
 Rhythm is the most basic skill for people learning to dance.
 Beginners need practice but also close coaching and constant feedback.
 However, in most dance classes teachers often find challenging to provide attention to each student.
 A possible solution to this problem would be to automate the provision of feedback to students by objectively assessing rhythm from their movement data.
 But how effective would a fully automated approach be compared to dance experts in evaluating dance performance?
 We conducted a study aimed at exploring this by ?easuring' dance rhythm from accelerometer data streams and contrasting the algorithm results with expert human judgement.We developed RiMoDe, an algorithm that tracks bodily rhythmic skills, and gathered a dataset that includes 282 independent evaluations made by expert dance teachers on 94 dance exercises performed by 7 dance students.
 Our findings revealed major gaps between a purely algorithmic approach and how experts evaluate dance rhythm.We identified 6 themes that are important when assessing rhythm.
 We discuss how these themes should be considered and incorporated into future systems aimed at supporting people learning to dance.

-Dias Pereira Dos, A, Loke, L & Martinez-Maldonado, R 2018, 'Exploring video annotation as a tool to support dance teaching', Proceedings of the 30th Australian Conference on Computer-Human Interaction, Australian Conference on Computer-Human Interaction, ACM, Melbourne, Australia, pp. 448-452.View/Download from: UTS OPUS or Publisher's site
+Dias Pereira Dos, A, Loke, L & Martinez-Maldonado, R 2018, 'Exploring video annotation as a tool to support dance teaching', Proceedings of the 30th Australian Conference on Computer-Human Interaction, Australian Conference on Computer-Human Interaction, ACM, Melbourne, Australia, pp. 448-452.View/Download from: Publisher's site

 © 2018 Copyright held by the owner/author(s).
 Publication rights licensed to Association for Computing Machinery.
 It is challenging for dance teachers to provide feedback to all students learning to dance.
 This is a common problem in large social dance classes, where the teacher do not have time to reflect before giving feedback.
 One possible way to address this is to allow dance instructors, peers, or students themselves to assess students' performance using video recordings.
 In this paper, we explore the use of a video annotation tool by dance teachers.
 We focused on a particular style of partner dance: Forró.
 We followed a three-step process to design and validate the video annotation tool, which includes: 1) interviewing dance teachers to understand the context and their needs; 2) asking teachers to assess video recordings of students dancing to capture their'vocabulary'; and 3) developing the video annotation tool.
 We conducted semi-structured interviews with four dance teachers to understand how the tool can support dance teaching.
 The contribution of this paper is the exploration of the use of video annotation as a tool to support dance teaching.
 The paper discusses a series of insights gained by teachers as a result of using our annotation tool which was carefully crafted based on dance education foundations and the vocabulary elicited from experienced dance teachers.

-Giannakos, M, Sharma, K, Martinez-Maldonado, R, Dillenbourg, P & Rogers, Y 2018, 'Learner-computer interaction', ACM International Conference Proceeding Series, Nordic Conference on Human-Computer Interaction, ACM, Oslo, Norway, pp. 968-971.View/Download from: UTS OPUS or Publisher's site
+Giannakos, M, Sharma, K, Martinez-Maldonado, R, Dillenbourg, P & Rogers, Y 2018, 'Learner-computer interaction', ACM International Conference Proceeding Series, Nordic Conference on Human-Computer Interaction, ACM, Oslo, Norway, pp. 968-971.View/Download from: Publisher's site

 © 2018 Copyright is held by the owner/author(s).
 Learner-Computer Interaction (LCI) research addresses the design, development and use of interactive technologies to support and amplify human learning.
 LCI is based on the rationale that learning while interacting with technology is a complex, multi-layered phenomenon, thus, designing the conditions for engaging in meaningful learning is vital in the 21st century, yet, it remains a challenging process.
 LCI developments are expected to contribute towards a coherent new, high-impact way of understanding and building learner-centered interaction concepts to support the design of future learning environments.
 LCI provides an interdisciplinary playground for researchers and professionals across all areas of learning technologies, psychology, learning science and human-computer interaction (HCI), with an ultimate objective of providing a forum at the intersection of these topical areas.
 LCI aims to develop a critical discussion, debate and co-development of ideas and approaches about the next generation of learning environments and their interaction design capacities, the form of these capacities and the way they can be identified, utilized and enhanced to help us improve the contemporary learning technologies and users' learning experience.